dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

     Projects = context.Projects.OrderBy(p => p.Name).ToArray();
 }
 ```
-On the aspx page, we can now loop over the strongly typed array of Projects which further simplifies the code:
+On the aspx page, we can now loop over the strongly typed array of `Project` objects which further simplifies the code:
 ```
  <% foreach (Project project in Projects)
      {